Proven Solution

 Capacity for aircraft landing at Schiphol Airport during high wind conditions has increased by 3 – 6 additional aircraft per hour, per runway.
 That’s an enormous benefit that’s going to make a real difference in terms of on-time performance and the noise impact for local residents, and it’s been achieved without the need for any new equipment or infrastructure at the airport itself.

-Intelligent Approach is an aircraft spacing tool developed by NATS and Leidos that allows air traffic controllers to improve the consistency of spacing between arriving aircraft.
-That helps maximise runway capacity, reducing delays and emissions and – for LVNL – the noise impact on local residents.
+Intelligent Approach allows air traffic controllers to improve the consistency of spacing between arriving aircraft.
+This helps to maximise runway capacity, reducing both delays and emissions and, for local residents, the noise impact.

 A proven solution at Heathrow Airport